 Civil War Military Service — Three Years’ Service (47th Pennsylvania Volunteers)

-Enrolled on 15 September 1861, the 93 members of Company A mustered in under Captain Graeffe on 16 September.
-Following a brief light infantry training period at Camp Curtain, Captain Graeffe and A Company were transported with the 47th Pennsylvania to Washington, D.C., where they were stationed about two miles from the White House at “Camp Kalorama” on Kalorama Heights near Georgetown beginning 21 September.
+Following a brief light infantry training period at Camp Curtain, Captain Graeffe and the men of A Company were transported with the 47th Pennsylvania to Washington, D.C., where they were stationed about two miles from the White House at “Camp Kalorama” on Kalorama Heights near Georgetown beginning 21 September.
 The next day, C Company Musician Henry D. Wharton penned the following update to the Sunbury American newspaper: